digicyc/TTBotzor/README.rst

 Commands
 ========
-Some basic commands included so far:
+Some basic commands included so far.

 - ``/sgir autoskip`` : Checks status of Autoskip
 - ``/sgir autoskip on`` : Turns AutoSkip of it's songs on.
 - ``/sgir autoskip off`` :- Turns AutoSkipping off and allows your bot to DJ if they have tunez.